 Fill weight --> Quantity

 Simply put, fill power is the horsepower of your down product insulation, while fill weight is the torque.

 Both are equally essential when buying a down-filled product, but as you also may have noticed, many brands do not highlight the fill weight.
-This can leave you with an unsatisfactory purchase as weight directly impacts your product's insulation as stated by Expert World Travel.
+This can leave you with an unsatisfactory purchase as weight directly impacts your product's insulation.

 The higher the fill power in your down product, the better the quality and the more compressible it will be.
 Fill weight helps regulate the softness and firmness of your products.

 For example – it is easier to store your down-filled duvet comforter in a small condo during summer than a duvet filled with a synthetic or wool blend.
 The amazing compressibility of down makes its storage easy and accessible in small spaces without damaging your product.